opendilab/DI-engine/nervex/docs/source/index.rst

 Welcome to nerveX's documentation!
 =====================================

+..
+TODO(niuyazhe): nerveX -> OpenDI

 Overview
 ------------
-nerveX is an AI decision training framework, especially in deep reinforcement learning.
-It supports most traditional RL algorithms, such as DQN, PPO, SAC, and domain-specific algorithms like QMIX in multi-agent RL, GAIL in inverse RL, and RND in exploration problems.
+OpenDI is a generalized Decision Intellegence platform.
+It supports most basic deep reinforcement learning (DRL) algorithms, such as DQN, PPO, SAC, and domain-specific algorithms like QMIX in multi-agent RL, GAIL in inverse RL, and RND in exploration problems.
 The whole supported algorithms introduction can be found in `Algorithm <./feature/algorithm_overview.html>`_.